-Secret Agent Society (SAS) is a breakthrough approach for empowering children's social and emotional skills.
-SAS Providers have been offering this evidence-based approach for over 10 years.
+Secret Agent Society (SAS) is your all-in-one toolkit for providing innovative, effective, and engaging group services.
+SAS Providers have been offering this evidence-based approach for over 12 years to diversify children's social and emotional skills.

-The focus of this guide is the SAS Small Group Program, however the evidence-based framework (see Appendix A) is available for services to use with three different variants:
+The focus of this guide is the SAS Small Group Program, however the evidence-based framework (see Appendix A) is available for services to use with two different variants:

 SAS Small Group Program - The professional delivery team complete the SAS Facilitator Training Course and services subscribe as an SAS Provider to begin using this specialised, award-winning program.
-SAS Small Group Program aims to empower children aged 8 to 12 with identified social and emotional challenges, such as autism, attention deficit hyperactivity disorder (ADHD), and anxiety disorders.
+SAS Small Group Program aims to empower children aged 8 to 12 with identified social and emotional goals, and includes children diagnosed with autism, attention deficit hyperactivity disorder (ADHD), and anxiety disorders.

-SAS Stand-Alone Resources - Purchase stand-alone SAS resources at any time to use flexibly with teaching specific skills or supplement your current social skills groups, teaching or counselling, with no professional SAS training required.
+SAS Stand-Alone Resources - Purchase standalone SAS resources at any time to use flexibly with teaching specific skills or supplement your current social skills groups, teaching or counselling, with no professional SAS training required the SAS Stand-Alone resources can supplement mainstream classroom approaches for whole-of-class activities to teach general resilience and social skills.

-SAS Whole-Of-Class - For building resilience for all students aged 8 to 12 within classrooms.
-Use the SAS Stand-Alone resources for whole class activities to teach general resilience and social skills aligned to the Australian Curriculum (General Capabilities and HPE subject area for years 4 and 5).
 Combine this mainstream classroom approach with the SAS Small Group Program, for children with identified social and emotional challenges, to create shared social resilience language and skills across all students providing an ideal inclusive education model.